ietf-wg-cellar/ebml-specification/specification.markdown

 An Unsigned Integer Element stores an integer (meaning that it can be written without a fractional component) which could be positive or zero.
-Because EBML limits Unsigned Integers to 8 octets in length an Unsigned Integer Element stores a number from 0 to 18,446,744,073,709,551,615.
+Because EBML limits Unsigned Integers to 8 octets in length, an Unsigned Integer Element stores a number from 0 to 18,446,744,073,709,551,615.

 ## Float Element

-A Float Element **MUST** declare a length of either zero octets (0 bit), four octets (32 bit) or eight octets (64 bit).
+A Float Element **MUST** declare a length of either zero octets (0 bit), four octets (32 bit), or eight octets (64 bit).
 If the EBML Element is not defined to have a default value, then a Float Element with a zero-octet length represents a numerical value of zero.

-A Float Element stores a floating-point number in the 32-bit and 64-bit binary interchange format as defined in [@!IEEE.754.1985].
+A Float Element stores a floating-point number in the 32-bit and 64-bit binary interchange format, as defined in [@!IEEE.754.1985].

 ## String Element